 Girl" graphics, was resurrected as a contract beer.
 It was

-produced, first by the General Brewing Co. in San Francisco,
+first produced by the General Brewing Co. of San Francisco,

 and then the following year Blitz-Weinhard of Portland took